When it comes to correcting a misaligned smile, patients are often torn between the two popular options – Braces and Invisalign.

-Although it is difficult to determine the best option before your consultation, both of these come with their own set of benefits.
-Deciding which one is best for you will depend on a number of factors.
-Read on to discover the main differences between the two, and make a more informed decision.
+Although it is difficult to determine the best option before your consultation, both come with their own benefits.
+Deciding which one is best for you will depend on several factors.
+Read on to discover the main differences between the two and make a more informed decision.

 Braces are traditionally made of metal and attached to the outside of the teeth.
-Having said that, our clinic is equipped with a variety of other options including ceramic and lingual (behind the teeth) braces to meet a range of patient demands.
-Constant pressure is applied by the system of brackets and wires to gradually move the teeth into their set position.
+Having said that, our clinic is equipped with a variety of other options, including ceramic and lingual (behind the teeth) braces to meet a range of patient demands.
+The system of brackets and wires applies constant pressure to move the teeth into their set position gradually.

-It seemed, up until the start of the 21st Century, braces were the only option for those who need to straighten and correct their teeth.
-However, the industry was transformed just before the year 2000 with the release of Invisalign.
-Founded in 1997, the cultural phenomenon sparked by this new treatment option began as two Stanford students with no previous experience in orthodontics created the first effective metal-free alternative.
+It seemed, up until the start of the 21st Century, braces were the only option for those who needed to straighten and correct their teeth.
+However, the industry was transformed just before 2000 with the release of Invisalign.
+Founded in 1997, the cultural phenomenon sparked by this new treatment option began as two Stanford students with no experience in orthodontics created the first effective metal-free alternative.

-A commonly asked question is ‘Do I have to wear the retainers all the time?’ and the answer is ‘No’.
-You can take the aligners off during meal times, but be sure that you put them back on as soon as possible after you’ve finished eating.
+A commonly asked question is, ‘Do I have to wear the retainers all the time?’ and the answer is ‘No’.
+You can take the aligners off during meal times, but be sure to put them back on as soon as possible after eating.

-However to achieve the desired results, Invisalign does need to be worn for 20 to 22 hours each day.
-This also means that you are not required to make any changes to your diet.
-In comparison, wearing traditional braces may sometimes make chewing some types of foods difficult or uncomfortable.
+However, to achieve the desired results, Invisalign does need to be worn for 20 to 22 hours each day.
+This also means that you are not required to change your diet.
+In comparison, wearing traditional braces may sometimes make chewing some foods difficult or uncomfortable.